photoprism/photoprism-docs/docs/getting-started/faq.md

 ### What exactly does the read-only mode? ###

-When you enable *read-only mode*, all features that require write permission to the *originals* folder are disabled, in particular import, upload, and delete.
+When you enable *read-only mode*, all features that require write permission to the *originals* folder are disabled, for example import, upload, and delete.
 Set `PHOTOPRISM_READONLY` to `"true"` in `docker-compose.yml` for this.
 You can [mount a folder with the `:ro` flag](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3) to make Docker block write operations as well.